Hello folks, I’ve been on a little hiatus for the past two weeks. I attended two festivals as well as a quaint and beautiful cabin in Georgia.

 I added a bit of maca powder to my bars for an extra bit of health.
-You can add whatever you’d like and the good thing about these bars is that they’re raw.
-No cooking required which means whatever you add in will be preserved and not ruined from high temperatures.
+You can add whatever you’d like.
 Next time I’m going to add flax and chia seeds.
 Top it with hemp seeds?
 Mmm sounds purrfect.

 These kinda fall apart easily so just be careful and you’ll be alright.
 Maybe adding a flax egg would help out a bit.
 I’ll have to try that.

 These were just so satisfying and would be great for energy at a festival.
 Or anywhere really.
 Eat them as a snack.
 Just make ’em please.